What is a Heart Healthy Diet?

 This change not only impacts your physical appearance but is also a key factor in cardiovascular health.
 Addressing these metabolic shifts becomes greatly important in safeguarding against heart-related concerns such as heart disease.

-Here are 5 simple tips to support your heart health:
+Here are 5 simple tips to support your heart health in midlife:

 1. Heart-Healthy Fats: